 I am not here to repeat those familiar reasons, but rather explain some driving forces behind those factors, as well as introduce some additional reasons specifically related to the San Francisco Bay Area and Silicon Valley that contribute to this current ecosystem of frustration.

-On-Demand App Culture, Tech Culture & Dating Someone In Tech – Dating In San Francisco Sucks, Dating In SF vs NYC, Dating In San Francisco vs New York As A Man, Woman
+On-Demand App Culture, Tech/Engineers – Dating In SF vs NYC As A Man, Woman

 No other city in the world is quite like San Francisco.
 It is not unheard of to commute for 2-3 hours a day to/from work; couple that with the technology hotbed of Silicon Valley, you get the perfect melting pot for on-demand culture.